 The TOEFL test measures your ability to integrate the four English skills you need in an academic setting, making it the most comprehensive academic English test available.

 The test fee depends on the test location you choose.
-To give you an idea, the cost ranges from US$160 to US$250.
 For information on registration fees, testing site locations, test dates and test formats Find the testing location nearest you

 For additional information on TOEFL® – toeflgoanywhere.org

 Since 1979, organizations around the world have used the TOEIC® (Test of English for International Communication) test to hire, place and promote employees.

 The International English Language Testing System (IELTS) assesses the English language proficiency of people who want to study or work where English is used as the language of communication.
 IELTS tests are held in over 900 locations across the world with tests up to four times a month.

 IELTS tests all four language skills – listening, reading, writing and speaking.
 The IELTS Speaking test is a face-to-face interview with a certified Examiner.
 It is interactive and as close to a real-life situation as a test can get.